stanley-gu/qual/proposal.md

-Recently, the human gene *NT53* that encodes CD73, the enzyme responsible for converting extracellular AMP to adenosine, has been implicated as a key component behind the metabolic pathway for inhibiting ectopic tissue calcification.
+Recently, the human gene *NT53* that encodes CD73, the enzyme responsible for converting extracellular AMP to adenosine, has been implicated as a key component behind the metabolic pathway for inhibiting medial vascular calcification calcification.
 Individuals with mutations in NT5E result in an arterial disease phenotype of arterial calcification and distal joint calcification (ACDC).
 As of the writing of this proposal, there is no standard treatment or therapy for alleviating this condition.

 This study proposes the development of a quantitative systems model, built alongside *in vitro* and murine disease model experimentation, for elucidating